aanas1010/Vaccine-Management-System/phase2/design_document.md

 * Concerning appointment-based clinics:
   * Booking an appointment for the given client based off of the clinic, vaccine brand, and time period specified
   * Viewing an appointment’s details as a string by its appointment unique identifier provided by the user
-  * Cancelling an appointment by its appointment unique identifier
+  * Canceling an appointment by its appointment unique identifier
   * Adding an appointment to a clinic's vaccination log by either a provided appointment ID or a provided date to log multiple

 Splitting up our use cases as such ensures that responsibilities are divided into appropriate classes, whereby a change in one does not interfere with the performance of another.